What is Change Management ? Plan Template, and Frameworks

 • Every change management initiative should have clearly defined goals.

-• While SMART goals are not easy to define for change management, companies should strive toward setting up as clear goals as possible based on technics like the SWOT analysis model.
+• While SMART goals are not easy to define for change management, companies should strive toward setting up as clear goals as possible based on techniques like the SWOT analysis model.

 2. Put A Planning Vision: